kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/05_reuse_code.md

 The declarations from the Kotlin files under the `src/commonMain/kotlin` are visible to all targets.
-We can only use the platform-independent subset of the Kotlin standard library from these files.
+We can only use the platform-independent subset of the Kotlin standard library from Kotlin/Common source files.
 Kotlin Multiplatform libraries are allowed too.
 It allows one to easily share code between platforms.

-Now we may update the code in both `jsMain` and `jvmMain` source sets to use the newly added `jvmHost` and `jvmPort` constants.
+Let's now update the code in both `jsMain` and `jvmMain` source sets to use the newly added `jvmHost` and `jvmPort` constants

 ## Using Common Code